Dimitrolito/web/docs/RUNNING_REMOTELY.md

 We'll be using DigitalOcean which is a nice VPS service pretty customizable, easy to use and cheap.
 You need to create an account and pay for a droplet using any of the payment methods available.

-There will be kind of a high memory load, so we gonna need the second best droplet which offers 2GB/1CPU (costs $10).
+There will be kind of a high memory load, so we gonna need the second-best droplet which offers 2GB/1CPU (costs $10).

 #### Create a droplet with the following settings: